 Airlines turn to LEDs to reduce running costs

 Airlines are interested in two things: reducing weight and reducing fuel needs, as these will drive prices down which will hopefully boost their sales.
 Lighting contributes to both these things and LEDs can help reduce these problems, due to their lightness and using less energy to produce the same light.
 In fact, in April 2015 Delta called for the world's largest plane LED retrofit, with all of their 1224 planes being re-fitted with LEDs over the next few years.
 Although exact numbers have not been released yet, this is thought to save the company under 0.0XX% fuel but this translates to over $50,000 being saved per aircraft, per year.
 This also means that there should be fewer delays due to maintenance as the lights should last longer than the plane does!

-Even more advanced are the predictions that in the next decade, the interiors of a plane with their expensive and heavy windows may be replaced with OLED (organic light emitting diode) screens, projecting an image of the outside sky into the plane using cameras, saving weight and fuel.
-Luckily for nervous flyers , these could be turned off and other screens could be made available.
-However, we may be waiting a while for this futuristic outlook, as price is a huge issue, as is the screens sensitivity to moisture.
+Even more advanced are the predictions that in the next decade, the interiors of a plane with their expensive and heavy windows may be replaced with OLED (organic light-emitting diode) screens, projecting an image of the outside sky into the plane using cameras, saving weight and fuel.
+Luckily for nervous flyers, these could be turned off and other screens could be made available.
+However, we may be waiting a while for this futuristic outlook, as the price is a huge issue, as is the sensitivity of the screen to moisture.
 For some these problems may be a frustrating setback, but others may be relieved at the wait.